run-ai/docs/docs/Administrator/Cluster-Setup/Exposing-Cluster-Services-via-Ingress.md

 There are a number of cases where you want to expose services running on the cluster.
 A few of them are:

-*   Allow Researchers who work with containers to expose ports to access the container from remote using tools such as a Jupyter notebook or PyCharm
+*   Allow Researchers who work with containers to expose ports to access the container from remote using tools such as a _Jupyter notebook_ or _PyCharm_
-*   Integrate a Researcher authentication mechanism such as an organizational user directory.&nbsp;
+*   Integrate a Researcher authentication mechanism such as an organizational user directory.

-The Kubernetes mechanism for exposing services is called&nbsp;_Ingress.&nbsp;_
+The Kubernetes mechanism for exposing services is called _Ingress._

 ## Ingress